tangentyh/notes-of-tan/docs/backend/java/javaConcurrency.md

      - mutual exclusive or not — the read lock may be held simultaneously by multiple reader threads, so long as there are no writers.
 The write lock is exclusive
      - `writeLock` happen-before — must guarantee that the memory synchronization effects of `writeLock` operations: a thread successfully acquiring the read lock will see all updates made upon previous release of the write lock
      - simultaneous read and write lock — a writer can acquire the read lock, but not vice-versa
-     - overhead — the read-write lock implementation (which is inherently more complex than a mutual exclusion lock) can dominate the execution cost if the read operations are too short
+     - performance — the read-write lock implementation (which is inherently more complex than a mutual exclusion lock) can dominate the execution cost if the read operations are too short
-   - underlying implementation — `AbstractQueuedSynchronizer::compareAndSetState`
+   - underlying implementation — `AbstractQueuedSynchronizer`

 1. `java.util.concurrent.locks.StampedLock` — a capability-based lock, not reentrant, lock acquisition methods return a stamp that represents and controls access with respect to a lock state; lock release and conversion methods require stamps as arguments
    ```java